 - Be referred to an appropriate treatment provider, or

-- Families must keep in mind that keeping a youth at home while they receive treatment is generally recommended before residential options are considered.
+- Please be aware that keeping a youth at home while they receive treatment is generally recommended before residential options are considered.

 - You can also contact your local Systems of Care Coordinator in NC.
-The Systems of Care Coordinator will also explain the process of the screening/assessment of your youth and any recommendations for treatment or other actions to help the youth and your family.
+The Systems of Care Coordinator will also explain the process of the screening/assessment of the youth and any recommendations for treatment or other actions to help your youth and family.